Maundy Thursday: Services

 In the United Kingdom, the Royal Maundy service involves the Monarch offering "alms" to deserving senior citizens – one man and one woman for each year of the sovereign's age.
 These coins, known as Maundy money or Royal Maundy, are distributed in red and white purses, and is a custom dating back to King Edward I. The red purse contains regular currency and is given in place of food and clothing.
 The white purse has money in the amount of one penny for each year of the Sovereign's age.
 Since 1822, rather than ordinary money, the Sovereign gives out Maundy coins, which are specially minted 1, 2, 3 and 4 penny pieces, and are legal tender.
 The service at which this takes place rotates around English and Welsh churches, though in 2008 it took place for the first time in Northern Ireland at Armagh Cathedral.
 Until the death of King James II, the Monarch would also wash the feet of the selected poor people.
-There is an old sketch, done from life, of Queen Elizabeth I washing people's feet on Maundy Thursday.
+A miniature painting attributed to Levina Teerlinc, An Elizabethan Maundy (c.
+1560), depicts Queen Elizabeth I washing people's feet during the ceremony.

 The Maundy (washing of the feet) is practised among many Christian groups on Maundy Thursday, including the Anglican/Protestant Episcopal, Armenian, Ethiopian, Lutheran, Methodist, Eastern Catholic, Schwarzenau (German Baptist) Brethren, Mennonite, Presbyterian and Roman Catholic traditions.